DanielT504/deep-learning-defect-detection/README.md

     If you do not want this (for dev purposes), comment out the first line in cnn_model.py.
     If you do unpack the images, make sure not to commit the dataset folder because it is way too large for a git repo.
     After the images are preprocessed, you won't need to wait for them next time.
-    Once the model is created and saved, it can be reused until recreated, and can be evaluated by running model_evaluation.py
+    Once the model is created and saved, it can be reused until recreated, and can be evaluated by running model_evaluation.py.
+    Alternatively, use the existing keras model from our repo to run model_evaluation.py right away and produce a confusion matrix.

+NEW:
+    Differerent colored datasets (DG Dark Grey and LG Light Grey) have been introduced to the training and evaluation.
+    Since there are far more of these training images than the indoor/outdoor sets, they have not been preprocessed.
+    Our model also has no need for validation, so those images will be added to the test set.
+    Unfortunately the originals (~100Mb) must be pulled directly from our repo instead of the OneDrive folder because the file hierarchy has been modified to maintain consistency.
+    Training/testing accuracy/loss results and the confusion matrix for the full indoor/outdoor/DG/LG dataset can be found after the following results, which were trained and tested on only the indoor/outdoor datasets.

+INDOOR/OUTDOOR:

     Total training images used: 6074
     Total testing images used: 242